Wondering how did my forward head posture weaken my Longus Colli muscles?

 Takeaway

-In summary, forward head posture can significantly strain and weaken your Longus Colli muscles, leading to muscle fatigue, chronic strain, pain, and discomfort.
+In summary, forward head posture can significantly strain and weaken your Longus Colli muscles, leading to muscle fatigue, chronic strain, tension headaches, and discomfort.

 Studies from the “Journal of Physical Therapy Science” and the “Journal of Bodywork and Movement Therapies” highlight that this posture forces the Longus Colli muscles to work harder to support the head, resulting in reduced strength and endurance over time.